DinarWakala/dinarwakala.github.io/README.md

 This project is an open source community effort, led by a group of volunteers and activists associated with the Gold Dinar Movement.
 Names of the prominent project participants will be listed here as the project progresses.
 Currently, the primary sponsor of the project (the author), is Muhammad Asif Shiraz, the founder of Dinar Wakala LLC, a private company registered in the great state of Texas.
 The relationship of the for-profit Dinar with this project is explained in the disclaimer section.

 ### 3. Introduction

 The purpose of this project is to develop a framework for an alternative, Islamic financial system, that faithfully follows the spirit and law of the Islamic Shariah and its prohibition of Riba.
 This open source framework consists of following artifacts, which will be developed by volunteers and made available to everyone.

-1. A non-profit foundation operating a Hawala network using Blockchain technology, to act as an alternative to some of the Halal subset of services offered by central banks.
+1. Establishment of the Master Wakala, non-profit organization which will operate coordinate and oversee the operation of the individual Wakalas, and provide central clearing facilities much like an alternative to some Halal subset of central bank services.

-2. The legal framework, model contracts and operational model for independent for-profit Wakalas: financial instititions that act as alterantive to Islamic Banks, offering safekeeping of Dinars and Dirhams, and participating in the Hawala network for their transfer and settlement.
+2. Development of the legal framework, model contracts and operational model for independent for-profit Wakalas.
+These will act as alternative to Banks: Model financial instititions that offer safekeeping of Dinars and Dirhams, and participate in the Wakala Network for their transfer and settlement.
+Other financial intermediation services can also be offered by these institutions.

-3. Software artifacts to operate the Blockchain network.
+3. Development of software artifacts, to operate the individual Wakalas and the Master Wakala, using blockchain and cloud technology.

-### 4. Goals
+### 4. Goals of the Wakala Network Project

-1. Practical Solutions: Develop intellectual capital for implementation of true Islamic financial institutions: A job that organizations like Islamic Ideology Council, AAOIFI, and State Bank of Pakistan are supposed to do but are failing badly at it.
+1. **Model Blueprints**: The first goal of the project is Develop intellectual capital for implementation of true Islamic financial institutions: A job that organizations like Islamic Ideology Council, AAOIFI, and State Bank of Pakistan are supposed to do but are failing badly at.

 2. Thought Leadersihp: rge on this final one: the ultimate objective we have before us is to strengthen Pakistan and make it a model Islamic state.
 Out beyond the fog of imminent catastrophes, and the current political and social malaise, lies a long road ahead of human resource, infrastructure and nation building.
 The responsibility of introducing a gold-backed truly Islamic economic model in our country would ultimately fall upon us, and its long term planning and implementation on the right footings, must have started as of yesterday!
 Or at least today! eGold will gradually transform itself into a publicly owned entity managed by visionaries who share this common objective, and slowly evolve a financial enterprise that is a role model for other Islamic initiatives that “truly” want to be Shariah compliant.